jovotech/jovo-framework/docs/02_cli/README.md

 ### Troubleshooting

+Find out more about technical requirements here: [Getting Started > Installation](../01_getting-started#technical-requirements).

-If you had the CLI installed before the release of Jovo Framework v1, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again:
+If you had the CLI installed before the release of Jovo Framework `v1.0`, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again:

 ```sh
 $ npm uninstall -g jovo-cli